 • .zil

-However, before you can use the domain, it must be transferred to the blockchain for a fee paid to the blockchain operator – just like with other NFTs – a so-called gas fee (in the sense of gasoline costs).
-This is due whenever something is made in the blockchain.
-Via Unstoppable Domains, the initial fee for registering the domain in the blockchain is currently not due.
+Before you can actually use the domain, it still needs to be written to the blockchain.
+Just like with other NFTs, this usually requires paying a fee to the blockchain operator — the so-called gas fee (similar to fuel costs).
+This fee applies anytime an action is performed on the blockchain.
+With Unstoppable Domains, the initial fee for registering the domain on the blockchain currently doesn’t apply.

-You can use the domain via Unstoppable Domains.
+Once that’s done, you can use the domain through the Unstoppable Domains platform.
 Link the domain to your wallet and upload a website or software.
-The platform can also be used to find other websites in IPFS.
-Classic search engines like Google are not yet designed to be used for this.
+The platform can also be used to find other websites on IPFS.
+Traditional search engines like Google aren’t designed for that yet.

 Go to Main Menu